 These days, we’re seeing more oak, walnut, and ash, i.e. woods which are a little lighter in color.

 As well as the color, the key drivers of wood casework trends is the grain pattern and the hardness or density of the wood.
-At the moment, maple and ash are amongst the most popular types of wood for casework.
+At the moment, maple and ash are amongst the most popular types of wood used for casework.

 Types of Finishes